Mexico Travel Guide

 Start tailor-made trip

-Time passes and the Mayan culture is becoming more and more interesting, not only because of the great legacy it left –architecture, mathematics, astronomy– but also because the mysteries that surround it gradually emerge from the jungle trees.
-From time to time, archaeologists find something, an object, a temple, a pyramidal base, that reveals a small part of everything that these original people were.
+Time passes, and the Mayan culture becomes ever more fascinating—not only because of its remarkable legacy in architecture, mathematics, and astronomy but also due to the mysteries gradually emerging from the jungle.
+From time to time, archaeologists uncover something—a temple, a pyramid base, an artifact—that reveals a glimpse of the lives led by these original people.

-Regarding the above, on December 7, 2021, the National Institute of Anthropology and History (INAH) confirmed the discovery of three archaeological pieces of Mayan origin that were found in Chemuyil, a municipality of Quintana Roo.
-This immense discovery will allow researchers to have a better understanding of the Mayan culture and the activities they carried out during their time of expansion.
+On December 7, 2021, the National Institute of Anthropology and History (INAH) confirmed the discovery of three Mayan artifacts found in Chemuyil, a municipality in Quintana Roo.
+This significant find provides researchers with valuable insight into Mayan culture and the activities they practiced during their time of expansion.

 vasija-768x1024